Alexa Swinton

 Alexa Jacqueline Skye Idelchik Swinton (born July 2, 2009) is an American actress, singer and songwriter.
-She appeared in a lead role as Piper in the 13-episode ABC Prime Time series called Emergence, has a recurring role as Eva Rhoades in Billions, and the HBO series And Just Like That..., where she plays the character of Rock Goldenblatt.
-She appeared in M. Night Shyamalan's Old, playing the role of Young Maddox.
+She appeared in a lead role as Piper in the 13-episode of the ABC Prime Time series Emergence, has a recurring role as Eva Rhoades in Billions, in the HBO series And Just Like That..., in which she plays the character of Rock Goldenblatt, as the Red Room trainee Anya in the 2025 Marvel Cinematic Universe superhero film Thunderbolts* and she appeared in M. Night Shyamalan's 2021 film Old, playing the role of Maddox Cappa as a child.

 Career

 Swinton originated the role of Addie in Make Believe, written by Bess Wohl, and directed by Jackson Gay at the Hartford Stage.
 Swinton's first leading role in television was as Piper in Emergence.
 The show ran for 13 episodes from 2019 to 2020.
 She first performed her original song "You, Me and My Purple Docs" publicly on Canadian TV station CHCH-DT in Hamilton, Ontario.
 Swinton has a recurring role as Eva Rhoades, the daughter of main characters Chuck and Wendy Rhoades in Showtime's television drama Billions.
 She acted in M. Night Shyamalan's feature film Old playing the role of young Maddox.

 She plays the recurring role of Rock Goldenblatt, child of Charlotte York Goldenblatt in the HBO series And Just Like That...
 Swinton's role has been called "groundbreaking".